KnowageLabs/Knowage-Documentation/functionalities-guide/MetaWeb/ka_dev_metaweb.rst

 Using the Meta Web application, it is possible to reverse the content of a database and manipulate this information creating a new model that can fit the user’s needs.
 In this section will we see what are the steps need in order to create a metamodel and query it with the QBE.

 To create a Metamodel enter the **Business Model Catalogue** and add a new model clicking on the “Plus” icon.
-Referring to :numref:`settingthemodelinfo`, you will be prompted to enter the following fields:
+Referring to next figure, you will be prompted to enter the following fields:

 -  Name (mandatory): Name of the model (cannot be changed after the save).
 -  Description: A longer description of your model.